bwvoss/failure-patterns-essay/README.md

 Failing in one way and having that failure handled in one place encapsulates what a failure is, and how failure to handle it.

+##### Injectable Error Handling

+Error handlers can be simpler when injected based on a method, or tightly knit group of methods.
+Ajax does it for a single request.

+The benefit of both injection and granularity means that the error handler is already scoped to a small set of potential responses.
+Instead of a global handler that has to be prepared for any error the system throws, writing an error handler for a single function is significantly easier -- and understandable.

 ### Applying the Lessons

 > Proper error handling is an essential requirement of good software.